william-coulter/website-js/articles/free_will.md

 If the universe is entirely calculatable and nothing is uncertain, then a pattern has emerged in the universe that can be used to deduce its entire trajectory, future and past.
 In other words, the amount of entropy in the universe would be a fixed amount and _constant_.
 But this is not the universe we observe!
 This is in direct contradiction to the 2nd law of thermodynamics which entails an increasing amount of entropy and randomness and uncertainty.
 So Laplace's envisioned intelligence cannot exist.

-Phew, what a relief!
 If you are someone who doesn't want to live in a totally predictable and certain universe, you have the 2nd law of thermodynamics to thank.

 So where is this information coming from?